bobertoyin/bobertoyin.github.io/index.md

 # Howdy, I'm Robert 👋🤠

-I'm a computer science major at Northeastern University 🐾 .
-After taking various courses and spending nine months as a co-op with the Release Engineering 🏗  team at [Wayfair](https://www.wayfair.com/), I've become somewhat of a jack of all trades from code writing 📝  to shipment 🚢 .
+I'm a computer science major at Northeastern University.
+After taking various courses and spending nine months as a co-op with the Release Engineering team at [Wayfair](https://www.wayfair.com), I've become somewhat of a jack of all trades from code writing to shipment.
 Most of my development experience has been in Python, but I am always open to learning new tools as a developer.

-When I'm not groaning at Python code or CI/CD builds, I enjoy spending my time cooking 🥘 , scuffing up my joints on a skateboard 🛹 , or binge-consuming mechanical keyboard content ⌨️ .
+When I'm not groaning at Python code or CI/CD builds, I enjoy spending my time cooking, scuffing up my joints on a skateboard, or binge-consuming mechanical keyboard content.

 ### Current Status 📍

-* *Gearing up to join [Morse CORP](https://www.morsecorp.com/) as a Python SWE co-op for the Spring 2022 semester  🐉*
+* *Gearing up to join [Morse CORP](https://www.morsecorp.com) as a Python SWE co-op for the Spring 2022 semester*  🐉
-* *Learning to become an emoji enthusiast, one emote at a time  🦾*
+* *Learning to become an emoji enthusiast, one emote at a time*  🦾
-* *Scheming up a silly personal project with Docker and/or Python  🐍 🐳*
+* *Scheming up a silly personal project with Docker and/or Python*  🐍 🐳
-* *Completing the renovation of my [portfolio site](https://github.com/bobertoyin/bobertoyin.github.io/) for the ~~third~~ fourth time 📐*
+* *Completing the renovation of my [portfolio site](https://github.com/bobertoyin/bobertoyin.github.io) for the ~~third~~ fourth time*  📐

 ---

 # Experience 💼

-## Python Software Engineering Co-op at [Morse CORP](https://www.morsecorp.com/)
+## Python Software Engineering Co-op at [Morse CORP](https://www.morsecorp.com)
 #### January 2022 - Present

-***THIS SECTION IS CURRENTLY UNDER CONSTRUCTION 🚧 .***
+***THIS SECTION IS CURRENTLY UNDER CONSTRUCTION 🚧***

-## Software Engineering Co-op at [Wayfair](https://www.wayfair.com/)
+## Software Engineering Co-op at [Wayfair](https://www.wayfair.com)
 #### January 2021 - August 2021

 * *Followed **DevOps** practices to maintain and improve Wayfair's **CI/CD** platform for thousands of engineers who deploy their own decoupled services.*